Skip to main content

 The subdomain assigned for your deployed Next.js application is generated automatically by concatenating the name of your project with a random short string.
 For example, if your project is named my-nextjs-app, the subdomain will look like my-nextjs-app-iyjFxz.app.genez.io.

-The subdomain can't be customized at the moment.
-However, you can set a custom domain for your Next.js application by following the instructions in the Custom Domains section.
+If you want you can set a fully custom domain for your Next.js application by following the instructions in the Custom Domains section.

 • How do I check the logs of a Next.js application?

-Your Next.js application is deployed on our Function as a Service platform as multiple serverless functions.
-When opening the project dashboard, you can see the logs of each function separately.
+Your Next.js application is deployed on our Function as a Service platform as function usually called function-next.
+Navigate to the Logs tab in the Genezio dashboard to see the logs of your application.

 • How do I set environment variables for my Next.js application?